-Also effective June 30, 2013, any employee whose base pay rate was less than $15.00 per hour after implementation of the 1.0% GWA effective on that date, received an additional GWA increase of $0.25 per hour, except that the increase did not result in a base pay rate exceeding $15.00 per hour.
+4) 2013-2015 biennium.
+GWAs were adopted with 1 percent June 30, 2013 (the beginning of the biennium), and 1 percent on June 29, 2014 (the beginning of the first year of the biennium).Also effective June 30, 2013, any employee whose base pay rate was less than $15.00 per hour after implementation of the 1.0% GWA effective on that date, received an additional GWA increase of $0.25 per hour, except that the increase did not result in a base pay rate exceeding $15.00 per hour.

-3) 2011-2013 biennium.
+5) 2011-2013 biennium.
 There were no GWA increases in the 2011-2013 biennium.

-4) Inflation.
+6) Inflation.
 Since the last GWA increase in 2009, the CPI-Urban inflation index increased from 215.693 in June 2009 to 246.524 in December 2017.
 This reflects inflation of 14.3 percent from mid-2009 through 2017.

-5) Act 10 effects – retirement contribution reduction in compensation.
+7) Act 10 effects – retirement contribution reduction in compensation.
 2011 Wisconsin Act 10 decreased state and university employee compensation by 5.8 percent beginning in mid-2011, newly requiring employees to pay 50 percent of retirement contributions.